longwatermelon/grass/README.md

 sudo make install
 ```

-You should be able to run grass by either typing `grass` into the terminal or selcting it by hitting the meta key and typing grass.
+You should be able to run grass by either typing `grass` into the terminal, grass is also available through the start menu but it doesn't have an icon.

 To uninstall, run:
 ```